-The impact of research is measured by citation data, but can also include social media mentions, public engagement, and use of research in policy-making, education, and business.
+The impact of research is measured by citation data, social media mentions, public engagement, and the use of research in policy-making, education, and business.

-Citation counts The number of times an article is cited in other sources.
+The number of times an article is cited in other sources.

-h-index A measure of an individual researcher’s impact based on the number of times their publications are cited e.g. a h-index of four means that four of the researcher’s papers have been cited at least four times each.
+A measure of an individual researcher’s personal impact based on the number of times their publications are cited e.g. a h-index of four means that four of the researcher’s papers have been cited at least four times each.

 The number of publications published by an individual or a department.

 This measures the average number of citations received per paper published in that journal during the previous 2 years.
 For example, the 2020 impact factor for a journal would be calculated as: The number of citations in 2020 to articles published in 2018-2019 divided by the total number of articles published in that journal in 2018-2019.

 Impact Factors can vary significantly across disciplines and the two year timeframe may not capture long-term impact and this method has been criticised for being susceptible to editorial manipulation.

 This metric ranks journals based on the average number of citations received per article published in that journal.
 It is calculated using data from the Scopus database.
 The calculation assigns different weightings to citations based on the prestige of the citing journal.
 Citations from more prestigious journals are weighted higher.
 It allows cross-discipline journal comparisons, but it is restricted to citations in the Scopus database.